Noovolari/leapp/docs/contributing/aws_sso.md

 2. [StartDeviceAuthorization](https://docs.aws.amazon.com/singlesignon/latest/OIDCAPIReference/API_StartDeviceAuthorization.html)
 3. [CreateToken](https://docs.aws.amazon.com/singlesignon/latest/OIDCAPIReference/API_CreateToken.html)

-*note: CREDENTIALS ARE NOT NEEDED FOR THOSE THREE CALLS*
+> *Note: CREDENTIALS ARE NOT NEEDED FOR THOSE THREE CALLS*

 The first thing we have to do is to register a local client.